-Isotopic distinctions and similarities among the sectors are recognized from the interpretation of the results of the Discriminant Analysis (Figure 4).
-Sediments from Argentina and part of the Punta del Este Basin present isotopic signatures similar to the values obtained for Patagonia (Gaiero et al., 2007; Bayon et al., 2015; Khondoker et al., 2018).
-The deepest samples of the dataset, located in the Punta del Este basin, at water depths between 3579 and 4066 meters, present εNd values of -5.33 and -4.26, respectively.
-These values are consistent with those from the Antarctic Peninsula and West Antarctica (Roy et al., 2007).
-They can indicate a provenance of sediments via the flow of the Upper- and Lower- Circumpolar Deep-water masses (UCDW and LCDW, respectively) (Beny et al., 2020) or even from ice-rafted debris (Bozzano et al., 2021).
-Another sample, located at 2378 meters, presents an εNd value of -4.80 but is presently under the influence of the NADW southward flow (Figure 7).
-The distinct character of these samples also resides in the fact that they are lower Pb/Pb and higher Pb/Pb radiogenic than those located in shallower areas (Figures 8 and 9).
-The remainder of the Punta del Este basin samples, situated on the shelf, might represent a mixture of Patagonian and Río de la Plata sediments.
+et al., 2021).
+Another sample, located at 2378 m, presents an ε Nd value of -4.80 but is presently under the influence of the NADW southward flow (Fig. 7).
+The distinct character of these samples also resides in the fact that they are lower 207 Pb/ 204 Pb and higher 208 Pb/ 204 Pb radiogenic than those located in shallower areas (Figs. 8 and 9).
+The remainder of the Punta del Este Basin samples, situated on the shelf, might represent a mixture of Patagonian and Río de la Plata sediments.

 Most of the samples from the Pelotas Basin are under the influence of the RdlP.
 Apart from Nd and Pb isotope values, other independent proxies confirm the Plata Plume Water (PPW) as a source of the sediments to the southern Brazilian margin (Pelotas Basin) and part of the southeastern margin (Santos Basin).
-Campos et al. (2008) and Nagai et al. (2014a) used clay mineralogy to indicate sediments from the Río de la Plata to the North.
-Also, the maps presented by Govin et al. (2012) show similarities in the ln(Ti/Al) and ln(Fe/K) between the Uruguayan and southern Brazilian upper margin.
-Finally, Mathias et al. (2014) used magnetic properties of sediments in a core located at the latitude of 25°30'S to recognize the influence of the Río de la Plata on the southern Brazilian shelf since 2 cal kyr BP.
-Finally, in a study that included the analysis of potential source rocks from the continent, Mantovanelli et al. (2018) confirmed the contribution of the Paraná Basin basalts along the Holocene off the southern Brazilian shelf (27°S).
-The authors observed a remarkable change to less radiogenic Nd in the sedimentary column further North (23°S).
+Campos et al. (2008) and Nagai et al. (2014a) used clay mineralogy to indicate sediments from the Río de la Plata to the north.
+Also, the maps presented by Govin et al. (2012) show similarities in ln(Ti/Al) and ln(Fe/K) between the Uruguayan and southern Brazilian upper margin.
+Mathias et al. (2014) used magnetic properties of sediments in a core located at the latitude of $25^{\circ}30'$ S to recognize the influence of the Río de la Plata on the southern Brazilian shelf since 2 cal kyr BP.
+Finally, in a study that included the analysis of potential source rocks from the continent, Mantovanelli et al. (2018) confirmed the contribution of the Paraná Basin basalts along the Holocene off the southern Brazilian shelf (27° S).
+The authors observed a remarkable change to less radiogenic Nd in the sedimentary column further north (23° S).

-The samples from Santos Basin present lower radiogenic Nd and higher radiogenic Pb values, thus indicating a Pre-Cambrian source, as Mantovanelli et al. (2018) stated.
-Nevertheless, the values obtained for Pb isotopes differ significantly from those reported by the literature for the Precambrian metasediments and granites of the southeastern Brazilian coast (Ragatky et al., 2000; Moraes et al., 2004; Mendes et al., 2011).
+The samples from the Santos Basin present lower radiogenic Nd and higher radiogenic Pb values, thus indicating a pre-Cambrian source, as Mantovanelli et al. (2018) stated.
+Nevertheless, the values obtained for Pb isotopes differ significantly from those reported in the literature for the pre-Cambrian metasediments and granites of the southeastern Brazilian coast (Ragatky et al., 2000; Moraes et al., 2004; Mendes et al., 2011).
 A possible explanation for this discrepancy is that the input of sediments from the adjacent coast is hampered by the Serra do Mar mountain chain, limiting the development of expressive drainage basins in the area (Riccomini et al., 2010; Cogné et al., 2011).
-In this sense, we cannot rule out the possibility that a significant part of sediments that presently cover the shelf and upper slope of the Santos basin is originated further north and transported by the Brazil Current and derived shelf dynamics (Castro and Miranda, 1998; Silveira et al., 2017).
+In this sense, we cannot rule out the possibility that a significant part of sediments that presently cover the shelf and upper slope of the Santos Basin originates further north and is transported by the Brazil Current and derived shelf dynamics (Castro and Miranda, 1998; Silveira et al., 2017).